scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

-This experiment records an interesting behaviour that emerges in a certain combination of [Clerk's](https://github.com/nextjournal/clerk) cache and [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset)'s [Columns](https://github.com/techascent/tech.ml.dataset/blob/master/src/tech/v3/dataset/impl/column.clj).
+This experiment recorded an interesting behaviour that emerged in a certain combination of [Clerk's](https://github.com/nextjournal/clerk) cache and [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset)'s [Columns](https://github.com/techascent/tech.ml.dataset/blob/master/src/tech/v3/dataset/impl/column.clj).

 (The project name hints at [Tablecloth](https://github.com/scicloj/tablecloth) too, but it turns out it is irrelevant to the situation.)